 5 PRO Tips for Good Grades

 You have probably heard a million and two tips about college.
 Some works for you; others do not.
-Here are five more tips to getting good grades.
+Here are five more tips to getting good grades in college.
 There is a difference between these tips and the others though...
 These are the PRO tips.

 - Know your learning style.
 Notice it says learning style not study style.
 The basis of good grades is understanding and application, and they don’t come through studying alone.
 There are three learning styles: audio, visual, and tactile.
 Audio learning uses their hearing and listening, meaning lectures and verbal explanations work for them.
 Visual learners use their sight.
 Videos clips and note taking is extremely useful to them.
 Tactile learners retain knowledge through touching and doing.
 Hands-on activities and experiments help them.
 Be it in the classroom or the library or your room, try to learn to adapt a system involving your learning style.
 To find out what your learning style is, take this quiz and carefully study the results.

 - Be deliberate about the when and where.
 Every since grade school, you’ve been conditioned to take sit in classes from morning to early afternoon and then do homework at night.
 This system works for some, but it is okay if it doesn’t for you.
 The beauty of college is that often there are multiple segments of the same class at different times during the day or the week.
-Plan your schedule very deliberately.
+Plan your schedule deliberately.
 For example, if you work faster in the morning, it is okay to get afternoon classes then do homework the next morning.
-Another point to consider is the place where you study.
+The place where you study is another point to consider.
 Southern is a big enough campus that if your room/roommate is causing too many distractions, you can escape to other places, e.g., the library, the student center, and the department lobbies.
-Also, Chattanooga is a growing city with numerous cafes where you can kick back and study.
+In addition, Chattanooga is a growing city with numerous cafes where you can kick back and study.

 - Communicate with the professor.
 Sometimes the difference between an okay grade and a good grade is a talk with the teacher.
 It's a hard fact, but you are not the only person the professor cares about.
 (S)he has a whole class to teach to.
 For example, if you got the flu and missed classes or projects, the professor is not going to know that unless you tell him/her.
-Another scenario is when you just don’t get a topic, the professor can break it down to you right there and then or privately during office hours if you ask.
+Another scenario is when you just don’t get a topic, the professor can break it down to you if you raise you hand and ask for clarification.
+(You can also ask privately during office hours.)
 And FYI, this does not signify you as a teacher’s pet or a know-it-all; it just shows the professor that you have motivation.
-This writer has multiple examples of getting the professor to give extra credit or wave a homework for everybody in the class simply because she raised her hand, explained her confusion, and respectfully ask for leniency.
+This writer has multiple examples of getting the professor to give extra credit or wave a homework away for everybody in the class simply because she raised her hand, explained her confusion, and respectfully ask for leniency.

 - Utilize the university’s resources.
 THERE IS NO SHAME IN GETTING HELP.
 Every single person in this world have things they are great at and things that they need help with.
 That is just human nature.
 Whether you have a learning disability or not, Southern has numerous resources to help you get that A. The Learning Support Services, aka the Tutoring Center, is located at on the third flood of McKee Library.
 The Writing Center is at on the first floor of that same building.
 The Disability Support Services is on the first floor of Lynn Wood Hall.
+(Check out this blog for a summary of these free services.)
 These centers provide free services and curtail to your schedule.
 Why not give them an email or call?

 To sum it all off, your grades are your business.
 Take charge; you don’t have to put up with bad grades.
 Yes, college is for fun and adventure, but you can have a great time and still have good grades.
 Challenge yourself to follow these tips.
 You will see a difference!